qyjohn/DDBImportExport/README.md

 | 9 | 112000 | m3.xlarge | 4 | 15 GB | 1 + 94 | 749 | S3 |
 | 10 | 192000 | m3.xlarge | 4 | 15 GB | 1 + 160 |  1277 | S3 |

-Now let's do a cost comparision on the above-mentioned approaches, using on-demand pricing in the us-east-1 region.
-The cost estimate does include the cost for the provisioned read capacity units ($0.00013 per RCU per hour) on the DynamoDB table, which is not shown here.
+The following table summarizes the execution time and execution cost for the above-described tests, using on-demand pricing in the us-east-1 region.

 | ID | EC2/EMR Price | RCU Price | Consumed RCU | Time | Cost |
 |---|---|---|---|---|---|